kalmhq/docs/docs/guide-export-kalm-resources.md

 Run the following command to export all resource from old KALM.

 ```
-$ kubectl get dockerregistries,deploykeys,httpscertissuers,httproutes,httpscerts,singlesignonconfigs,protectedendpoints,components,componentplugins,componentpluginbindings \
-    -A -o yaml > kalm.bak.yaml
+$ curl https://raw.githubusercontent.com/kalmhq/kalm/add_script_to_export_kalm_resources/scripts/export-resources.sh > export-resources.sh ; bash export-resources.sh all-application kalm.bak.yaml
 ```

-Run the following command to import all resource to new KALM.
+Run the following command to import all resource to new KALM (make sure in your new cluster, there is no application with the same name as the old cluster).
 *Persistent data will not be migrated such as postgresql data and some file that you mount on disks.
 If you want to migrate these data, you should through your own customized way.

 ```